NorbertVarga/SpringBootDemoApp/README.md

 `http://localhost:8080/api/update/me` **PUT**

 *You can update your profile.
 For now this functionality is so simple and maybe not that professional.
-You can update your first name, last name, email address, and password.
+You can update your first name, last name, email address, and password.*
-I think maybe in the future I will rework that logic to be more lifelike.*

 **Constraints**
 For this operation you can leave any of the fields empty or blank.